CleverCloud/documentation/content/doc/addons/cellar.md

 From **Addon Dashboard**, insert the name of your bucket.

 {{< callout type="info">}}
-  Buckets' names are global for every region. **You can't give the same name to two different buckets in the same region**, because the URL already exists in the Cellar cluster on this region.
+  Buckets' names are global for every region. **You can't give the same name to two different buckets in the same region**, because the URL already exists in the Cellar cluster on this region. bucket names can't use underscores `(_)`.
 {{< /callout >}}

 #### Create bucket